Last updated: 05/05/2026

 Recipients: EU, USA

-Data processed: Visitor data (e.g., IP address, location data), behavioral data (e.g., clicks, time spent, conversion data), device data (e.g., browser type, operating system), e-commerce data (e.g., order ID, product information)
+Processed data: Visitor data, e.g., IP address, location data; behavioral data, e.g., clicks, time spent, conversion data; device data, e.g., browser type, operating system; e-commerce data, e.g., order ID, product information

 Technology: JavaScript, cookies (details in the cookie list), tracking pixels